GBLSMA/docassemble-MotionTutorial/README.md

 #### Apply the logical rules to our interview
 Notice that we do not need to make any changes to our template to add this additional logic.
 A `code` block in Docassemble can set a variable based on the value of another variable using a logical `if` statement.

 We can include all of our logical rules in a single code block.
 To get you started, below is an example logical block to test one scenario, a tenant who has a lease curing the notice to quit by paying all rent due sometime before the Answer date.
+The `if` statement in the interview is similar to the one we used in the template already.

 ```yaml
 ---